ravinrabbid/DivaCon2040/README.md

   - Debug mode (will output current state via USB serial)
 - Arcade Style Touch Slider for arcade controller emulation modes
 - Slider to analog stick mapping for standard controllers
-- Slider illumination using WS2812 LED strip
+- Slider illumination using WS2812 LED strip (can be controlled by PD-Loader)
+- Button illumination (can be controlled by PD-Loader)
 - Basic configuration via on-screen menu on attached OLED screen
 - Player LEDs are visualized on OLED screen for DS3 and XInput, player color on the slider LEDs for DS4
 - BPM counter (because why not?)